Fin 515 Economic Analysis (3)

 The course focuses on the analysis and valuation of fixed income securities.
 Topics include the fundamentals of bond pricing, duration, convexity, the term structure of interest rates, corporate, Treasury, and municipal securities, asset-backed securities, bonds with embedded options, and interest rate swaps.
 Key skills include spreadsheet usage, teamwork, and oral and written communication.
 Prerequisites: Fin 525 and permission of instructor.

-Fin 604 Private Equity and Entrepreneurial Finance (3)
+Fin 604 Private Equity and Venture Capital (3)